HaijianLiu/HaijianLiu.github.io/_posts/2017-11-24-particle-system.md

 - `smoke`: 20 particles.
 - `spark`: 40 particles.
 - `drop`: 8 particles.
-- `fire`: 26 particles with un animation.
+- `fire`: 26 particles with uv animation.
 - `light`: a real light, color of (1, 0.4, 0.1).

 So there will be a totally 94 particles for each fire effect.